Xutong-Qiu/CMSC421-Group6-Project/README.md

 ## Project Description

 ### coreClasses.py
-Contains all core classes needed for the project.\
+The file contains all core classes needed for the project.\
 Predicate\
 Clause\
 FOPL\